sree445/sree445/myprofile.md

 engineer to process things.
 He has strong SQL skills from his first job as a Java Oracle PL/SQL Developer.

-● When it comes to Data Engineering, and Big Data ecosystem he’s using Python and Scala.
+● When it comes to Data Engineering, and Big Data ecosystem using Python and Scala.

-● He has some DataOps experience and best practices too, as well as experience with DevOps tooling like Terraform.
+● Has some DataOps experience and best practices too, as well as experience with DevOps tooling like Terraform.

 ● Strong at data warehousing solutions and data modelling.